LGN520/farreach-public/benchmark.md

     	- Step 1: make sure `EVALUATION_OUTPUT_PREFIX` points to the path of recovery-related data (in-switch snapshot, client-side backups, and maxseq) generated by previous server-rotation-based experiments
 		- Step 2: run `scripts/exps/run_exp_recovery.sh <workloadmode> 1`, where we set the argument <recoveryonly> as 1 to skip the step of server rotations

-## 3.2 Perform Static Single Rotation
+## 3.2 Perform Single Iteration

-- During experiments with static pattern, single rotation failure may happen due to database performance fluctuate or unstable network.
-We also provide scripts to run one single rotation from server rotations experiements to avoid re-run the whole experiment.
+- During experiments with server rotation, some iterations may fail due to database performance fluctuation or unstable network
+	- To fix this issue, we provide scripts to run a single iteration for each failed iteration instead of re-running all iterations of the whole experiment.

 </br>

-- Under {main client}
+- If scripts (e.g., scripts/local/calculate_statistics.sh) say that you need to perform a single iteration for each missing number (**TIME: around 1-8 hour(s)**), then under {main client}
-	- Launch a single rotation with command: `bash scripts/exps/run_makeup_rotation_exp.sh <expname> <roundnumber> <methodname> <workloadname> <serverscale> <bottleneckidx> <targetrotation> [targetthpt]`
+	- Launch a single iteration with this command: `bash scripts/exps/run_makeup_rotation_exp.sh <expname> <roundnumber> <methodname> <workloadname> <serverscale> <bottleneckidx> <targetrotation> [targetthpt]`
 		- `expname`: experiment name (eg.: exp1)
 			- Note: expname only determines the path to store generated statistics, yet not affect experiment results
 		- `roundnumber`: experiment round number (eg.: 1)